Sunday November 6, 2022. Plan to show up by 6:45pm

 Lesley Ewing became the 7th Chapter Chair in 2001.
 She is a coastal engineer and has traveled through much of the US examining coastal dynamics and the major components that stabilize or modify shorelines.
 Her interest in the Explorers Club developed out of her work with Sylvia Earle and Graham Hawkes building Deep Flight -- two one-person submersibles that will give researchers and scientists access to vast areas of the ocean.
 In 2003, she pursues watery fame as she trains to qualify as a pilot of Deep Flight.

 Stephen Smith took the reins in 2003.
 He is the Managing Director of Oceanearth, Inc. a U.S. 501(c)(3) non-profit organization that has supported research for the preservation of maritime-related natural and cultural resources since 1996.
 As a professional dive instructor, he serves as the Dive Safety Officer for Saint Mary’s College of Moraga, Calif.
 In this capacity, he trains students in Scientific Diving procedures for maritime archaeological research projects and field schools.
 Smith has both participated in and led Flag Expeditions.
-He is currently a V.P. for a renewable energy development company in Yountville, California
+He is currently a consultant providing analytics, modeling, and simulation support to the energy industry.

 Lee Langan took the reins in 2005 and served as Vice Chair and Secretary previously as well as Chapter Newsletter Editor since.
 Lee's exploration experience covers a triad of activities: in the field of geomagnetics, in developing new technologies for measuring air quality over broad regions and in bringing geophysical methods to field archaeology.
 Lee is on the Board of Directors of The Explorers Club.
 He takes hecka good photographs.